Juli (record producer): Life and career

 He also took care of the production of "Balorda nostalgia", an unreleased song proposed by Olly at the 75th Sanremo Music Festival; the song, greeted with immediate success in streaming, debuted directly at the top of the Top Singles chart and was certified triple platinum; it thus became his second number one as a composer, and on the occasion of the final of the event, it was declared the winning song.
-On 23 May the single "Depresso fortunato" was released, again with Olly, which debuted at eighth position in the Top Singles chart and was later certified gold.
-On 29 August the single "Questa domenica" was released, again with Olly, which debuted at the top of the Top Singles chart and was later certified gold.
+On 23 May the single "Depresso fortunato" was released, again with Olly, which debuted at eighth position in the Top Singles chart and was later certified platinum.
+On 29 August the single "Questa domenica" was released, again with Olly, which debuted at the top of the Top Singles chart and was later certified platinum.

+On 20 March 2026 the single "Quelli come me" was released in collaboration with Coez, which preceded his fourth studio album Solito cinema, released on 24 April 2026.